oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 Constants for :ref:`AqMessage Class <aqmessageclass>` ``state``.

-.. list-table-with-summary::  Constants for the AqMessage Class ``state`` Property
+.. constants-table::  Constants for the AqMessage Class ``state`` Property
-    :header-rows: 1
-    :class: wy-table-responsive
-    :align: center
-    :widths: 10 10 30
-    :summary: The first column displays the name of the constant for the state property.
-The second column displays the value of the constant.
-     The third column displays the description of the constant.

-    * - Constant Name
-      - Value
-      - Description
     * - ``oracledb.AQ_MSG_STATE_READY``
       - 0
       - Consumers can dequeue messages that are in the READY state.